 Looking into the future, you won’t likely do business the same way in 2030 that you do today, and your supply chain will need to keep pace, says Cecere.
 That’s going to take some innovation and disruptive supply chain technology.
 She outlined five predictions:

 - We will build outside-in processes using channel data to improve demand signals (See Costa case study).
 Cecere predicts that supply chains with outside-in processes will extend what sales and marketing know about customer segmentation and cost-to-serve into a more dynamic collaboration between supply chain and operations teams.
 Analytics will enable these supply chains to simulate the profitability of responses and learn from successes and failures.

 - The learning supply chain – A rules-based ontology will learn, sense and adapt.
-These new supply chain planning systems will have predictive and prescriptive engines that liberate the chain from fixed procedures and rules.
+These new customer-driven supply chain planning systems will have predictive and prescriptive engines that liberate the chain from fixed procedures and rules.

 - More socially responsible – Whether green, fair labor, water, or whatever, companies are already responding to consumer who are “voting with their feet”.